Chris Pine: 2017–present: Wonder Woman and continued film roles

-Upcoming projects

-In September 2017, it was announced that Pine was slated to star as Robert F. Kennedy in a Hulu limited series based on the Larry Tye biography Bobby Kennedy: The Making of a Liberal Icon.
-He will also serve as an executive producer for the series.
-In August 2019, it was reported that Pine was set to play Walter Cronkite in Newsflash, a drama film about how media reported the Assassination of John F. Kennedy.

-In December 2020, it was announced that Pine will star in Dungeons & Dragons: Honor Among Thieves, a film based on the role-playing game of the same name.
-In February 2022, it was announced that Pine will make his directorial debut with Poolman and will also play the lead.
+Pine made his directorial debut with the noir comedy Poolman (2023) where he also starred as the lead.
+The film debuted at the 2022 Toronto International Film Festival to negative reviews.
+The film is reportedly a comedic mystery in the vein of Chinatown (1974) and was co-produced by Patty Jenkins and co-starred Annette Bening, Danny DeVito and Ariana DeBose.
+Owen Gleiberman of Variety wrote, "[the film] is not only the worst film I saw during the fall festival season but would likely be one of the worst films in any year it came out", he added "At the Toronto Film Festival showing I attended, there were a lot of walkouts."
+The Hollywood Reporter noted, "Given its world premiere at Toronto, where it arrived looking for distribution, this TIFF stiff will likely have a tough time finding a home based on the tepid response from the customarily effusive festival audience".
+In August 2024, he made his debut for Italian cinema.

 Personal life

-Pine has stated, "I definitely have a spiritual outlook ...
-I am not a religious guy, I am probably agnostic."

-Pine was in a relationship with South African model Dominique Piek from late 2011 to early 2013.
+Pine was in a relationship with South African model Karrin Capra from late 2011 to early 2013.
 He was in a relationship with British actress Annabelle Wallis from 2018 to early 2022.

 On March 1, 2014, while filming Z for Zachariah in New Zealand, Pine was arrested by police near Methven after failing to pass a routine roadside breath alcohol test.
 He pleaded guilty to drunk driving on March 17, stating that he drank four vodkas at a local pub.
 Pine was disqualified from driving in New Zealand for six months and ordered to pay NZ$93 in reparation.
 He had a clean record, and the judge said that "the incident was out of character".

-Political views
+Regarding his outlook on religion, Pine said "I definitely have a spiritual outlook ...
+I am not a religious guy, I am probably agnostic."

+Politics

 Politically, Pine has called himself a "left-leaning liberal".
-He has stated that both Democrats and Republicans tend to be interchangeable when it comes to certain actions, citing President Obama's strengthening of the controversial Patriot Act.
+He has said that both Democrats and Republicans tend to be interchangeable when it comes to certain actions, citing President Obama's strengthening of the Patriot Act.

-During the 2016 presidential campaign, Pine along with fellow Star Trek coworkers J. J. Abrams, John Cho, Simon Pegg, Zachary Quinto, Zoe Saldana, Karl Urban, George Takei, Justin Lin, Bryan Fuller, and Adam Nimoy, endorsed a movement called Trek Against Trump.
+During the 2016 presidential campaign, Pine joined Star Trek franchise actors and directors George Takei, John Cho, Simon Pegg, Zachary Quinto, Zoe Saldana, Karl Urban, Bryan Fuller, J. J. Abrams, Justin Lin, and Adam Nimoy in support of a movement called Trek Against Trump.
 The movement endorsed Hillary Clinton.
 On November 1, 2016, Pine, along with director Joss Whedon, released a video urging people to vote in the upcoming elections.
 While the video was a parody of Congress in general, certain commentators took the video to represent the Republican Congress.
 In 2020, Pine supported Joe Biden's presidential campaign.